k-vaughn/NTCIP-8008/README.md

 ### Overview

-The ITS Openb-Source Process defines the process to be used to maintain open-source resources of the NTCIP Joint Committee.
+The ITS Open-Source Process defines the process to be used to maintain open-source resources of the NTCIP Joint Committee.
 This specification itself is proposed to be an open-source resource, which is maintained by the process defined by the specification.
 Anyone who wishes to contribute to or maintain an